xiongz-c/spl-compiler/proj3/README.md

 #### Array

 Unlike structure, array is calculated as the product of the space occupied by its own data structure and the length of space it opens up.
+However only `int` can be used for addressing, which means `a[1][1]` is available but `a[i][j]` is not.

 ```cpp
 Type* get_array_dim(Type* type, vector<int> * vec){